The Medical Council of Canada

 Tuesday, Jun.
 25, 2019 (Edmonton, AB)

-The application form for the October 15, 2018 TDM exam is closed.
-All spots for this exam have been filled.
-We approve applications on a first-come, first-served basis.
-We'll post the January 17, 2019 exam application form in December 2018.
+The application form for the January 17, 2019 TDM exam is now closed.
+Due to a limited number of spots, we approve all applications on a first-come, first-served basis.
+We’ll post the June 25, 2019 exam application form in April of 2019.

 Your medical degree must be from a school listed in the World Directory of Medical Schools